OnofriAndreaPG/stats4biology/static/_StatbookEng/exercises.md

 ### Exercise 2

-Consider the Excel file 'rimsulfuron.csv' from [https://www.casaonofri.it/_datasets/rimsulfuron.csv](https://www.casaonofri.it/_datasets/rimsulfuron.csv) (you can either download it, or read it directly from the internet repository).
+Consider the Excel file 'rimsulfuron.csv' from [https://www.casaonofri.it/_datasets/rimsulfuron.csv](https://www.casaonofri.it/_datasets/rimsulfuron.csv) (you can either download it, or read it directly from the web repository).
 This is a dataset relating to a field experiment to compare 14 herbicides and two untreated checks, with 4 replicates per treatment.
 The response variables are maize yield and weed coverage.
 Describe the dataset and show the results on a barplot, including some measure of variability.
 Check whether yield correlates to weed coverage and comment on the results.

 ### Exercise 3